ICE Scoring Model: Overview, How it Works, Examples

 ICE Score = Impact x Confidence x Ease

 It's like the classic impact/effort analysis, but with confidence thrown in for good measure.
+The ICE scoring method gives you a repeatable system for decision making.

 Let's break down each component and then we'll walk through the process of using ICE for prioritization.
+Once you understand these ICE criteria, you can build an ICE matrix to compare all your features side by side.

 Components of ICE